-11.6.1 SSH
+11.6.1 SSHv2

-In addition to the two methods of authentication, password and keyboard interactive, described in Section 11.4.1, SSH service in this role supports RSA public key authentication, in which the device stores a collection of client public keys.
-Only clients with a private key that corresponds to one of the stored public keys can gain access to the device using SSH.
+In addition to the two methods of authentication, password and keyboard interactive, described in Section 11.4.1, SSHv2 service in this role supports RSA public key authentication, in which the device stores a collection of client public keys.
+Only clients with a private key that corresponds to one of the stored public keys can gain access to the device using SSHv2.
 After a client's public key is found to match one of the stored public keys, the device will give Crypto Officer access to the entire module.

-The Crypto Officer can perform configuration changes to the module.
+The Crypto Officer can perform configuration changes to the module (including enabling and disabling MACsec on a per-port basis).
 This role has full read and write access to the Brocade cryptographic module.